microsoft/PowerApps-Samples/cds/orgsvc/C#/LateBoundEntityOperations/README.md

 1. Instantiates the account object.
 1. Creates an account record.
-1. Retrieves the account and its attributes.
+1. Retrieves the account and its column.
-1. Updates the postal1 code attribute and set the postal2 code to null.
+1. Updates the postal1 code column and set the postal2 code to null.
 1. Update the account.
 1. Prompts to delete the account records created.